Skip to main content

 Perhaps the most immediate and challenging ethical consideration is the principle of justice.
 In its simplest form, justice in healthcare means that all individuals should have a fair opportunity to attain their full health potential.

-If these powerful tools are only accessible to the affluent, they could create a society with two distinct tiers of health outcomes, where one group has the means to fine-tune their biology for longevity and performance, while another is left with generic, and often less effective, advice.
+If these powerful tools are only accessible to the affluent, they could create a society with two distinct tiers of health outcomes, where one group has the means to fine-tune their biology for longevity and performance, while another is left with generic, and often less effective, public health advice.

 Addressing this disparity is a central ethical challenge.
 It requires us to think about how these technologies can be developed and deployed in a way that serves the entire population, ensuring that the benefits of scientific advancement are distributed equitably.